janskiwalski57-glitch/Schlickenritster/README.md

    - Replace `YOUR_CLIENT_ID` with your actual Client ID
    - Replace `YOUR_CLIENT_SECRET` with your actual Client Secret

+5. Replace USERNAME with your own username and make sure u create a private copy of the playlist (possible in mobile and desktop app, not in browser app), as you cannot access shared playlists.

 ## Usage

 1. Activate the virtual environment: